Gibbs-type Indian buffet processes: Constructions from random measures

 \section{Constructions from random measures}

-\citet{TJ2007} connected exchangeable feature allocations with the theory of completely random measures by showing that the IBP is the combinatorial structure of an exchangeable sequence of Bernoulli processes directed by a beta process \citep{Hjort1990}.
-Similarly, \citet{CUP} identifies a class of \emph{generalized beta processes} arising from IBPs parameterized by partition models.
-Here we focus on the particular case relating to Gibbs-type partitions.
+\citet{TJ2007} connected exchangeable feature allocations with the theory of completely random measures by showing that the IBP captures the combinatorial structure of an exchangeable sequence of Bernoulli processes directed by a beta process \citep{Hjort1990}.
+Generalizations of this approach have appeared in the literature, which, from our perspective, include generalizations of the IBP that are parameterized by the law of the Pitman--Yor processes \citep{TG2009,BJP2012} and, more generally, by the law of any exchangeable partition \citep{CUP}.
+Here we describe the case corresponding to the Gibbs-type partitions.